 - 55 French horse attacked the 900-strong garrison of Harburg and captured the place.
-Richelieu had now seized the mouths of the Elbe and Weser, thus cutting Cumberland's Army from Hamburg and Bremen and isolating it between the two rivers and the sea.
+Richelieu had now seized the mouths of both the Elbe and Weser, thus cutting Cumberland's Army off from Hamburg and Bremen and isolating it between the two rivers and the sea.

 - Brigadier Rochambeau, who had been detached from Richelieu's Army with 5 bns, 6 sqns and the Chasseurs de Fischer towards Halberstadt, reached Derenburg, Zilly and Hornburg; and pushed forwards some troops as far as Aschersleben.
 Halberstadt remained unoccupied but a French commissary seized the coffers.
 A magazine was established at Osterwieck.

 - The Allies retired to Bevern.

 - The Landgrave of Hessen-Kassel tried to negotiate to obtain protection for his estates, offering to recall his troops from Cumberland's Army.